vtex/faststore/docs/e2e-testing.md

    │   ├── plugins
    ```

+Now you're ready to start developing your own E2E tests!
+Additionally, you can install the VTEX helper functions hub by running (command - WIP) to make writing E2E tests easier.

-## Writing a sample test
+### Step 2: Writing a sample test

-Let's create a simple test that cover a specific product search.
+In the following, we'll create a simple test that verifies how a specific product search behaves.
+Use it as an example to create your own E2E test with Cypress.

+1. Open up your SFJ project in the code editor of your choosing.
-1. Create a file at `cypress/e2e/search/index.js`.
+2. Create a new file named `index.js` inside `cypress/e2e/{test-name}` (e.g., `cypress/e2e/search`).
-2. Paste the below code.
+3. Using JavaScript, write your E2E test.
+Take the code below as an example:

    ```bash
    describe("Search e2e tests" () => {